-If you get the custom binary blocked by FRP lock issue and don’t know how to resolve it, it’s probably difficult to use an Android smartphone normally.
-To assist you in resolving this problem, we will show you the best option you can use.
+If you get the custom binary blocked by FRP lock issue on your Samsung phone or other Android devices, it will be probably difficult to use it normally.
+To assist you in resolving this problem, we will show you several proven methods you can use when you blocked by FRP lock.
+Supports all Android devices, including Samsung series.

-There has been a lot of discussion about Custom Binary Blocked By FRP Lock; thus, here are some methods to bypass/remove this type of problem.
-For the sake of readers’ convenience, we’ve signed up for a Samsung smartphone, and each of the techniques given below will assist you in resolving the issue when it occurs on your Samsung mobile.
+Then, how to fix custom binary blocked by FRP lock Samsung?
+Although there has been a lot of discussion about this problem and some methods are given to bypass/remove this type of problem, you may not know which one is really helpful.
+For the sake of readers’ convenience, we’ve signed up for a Samsung smartphone and tested them one by one.
+In the following we summarizer helpful techniques that can assist you in resolving the issue when it occurs on your Samsung mobile.

 To do so, follow the below steps: